 Bitcoin vs. Smaller Coins

-Bitcoin is the largest crypto by market cap and the highest hash rate of any proof-of-work coin, making it the most secure network and the most liquid market.
-It was also the first cryptocurrency created and therefore has the longest track record of success.
-These features make bitcoin the investable asset of choice for most large investors.
+Bitcoin is the largest crypto by market cap and has the highest hash rate of any proof-of-work coin, making it the most secure network and the most liquid market.
+It was also the first cryptocurrency created and therefore has the longest track record.
+These features make Bitcoin the investable asset of choice for many large investors, despite the crypto’s ongoing volatility and extreme price fluctuations.

 Smaller and newer crypto assets can see high returns in short periods, but their risk is also higher by several orders of magnitude.
 Many altcoins have seen their values plummet by 90% or more over time, with some going to 0.